madelinekay/Szoto-Szoni/README.md

 ### Mission

-Szótő Szőni leverages AI to create content for difficult agglunative (suffix-based) languages lacking in learning resources.
+Szótő Szőni leverages AI to create content for difficult agglunative (suffix-based) languages lacking resources for learning.
 The app currently supports Turkish and Hungarian, but advances in AI create potential to support more endangered agglutinative languages like Circassian and Uyghur.

 ### Creative UX makes words easier to memorize